johnofsydney/notes/rails/rspec.md

 end
 ```
 **A note of caution**
-When we define a like this we can observe that it was invoked, and with what arguments.
+When we define a spy like this we can observe that it was invoked, and with what arguments.
 But without specifying a return value, it will return `nil` so be careful!
 Options to specify a return value include
 - `.and_call_original` => if we need to use the real code rather than a stubbed return value
 - `.and_return(100)` => can specify an actual value to return, or a stubbed variable

 ---

 ## Shared Examples